 Prerequisite: Refer to Dual Credit Course Agreement on page 42.
 Description: Thriving in Our Digital World, is a new Dual Enrollment course that teaches CS Principles, a set of core ideas that shapes the landscape of computer science and its impact on our society.
 In addition to learning about the magic and beauty of computing, students will acquire essential Texas College and Career Readiness skills, such as critical thinking, problem solving, and communication.
-The course is organized around the following six modules:

-- The course is organized around the following six modules. - 1.
+- The course is organized around the following six modules: - 1.
 Impact Examining the tremendous impact of computing on the world - 2.
 Programming Coding programs that serve useful functions - 3.
 Representation Exploring the digital representation of everything - 4.
 Digital Manipulation Programmatically modifying digital media - 5.
 Big Data Discovering new knowledge through the analysis of large data sets - 6.
 Artificial Intelligence Introducing AI through its modern applications